nclman/esp32-soil-moisture/README.md

 ### 3.3v & 5v Power Supply
 TODO:

+### Wiring for Capacitive Soil Sensor
+This sensor requires 3 connections: VCC, GND, and VALUE pin.

+On the ESP32, I used a GPIO as output to supply the 3.3V VCC, and an ADC connected to VALUE.
+GND is connected to any ground; it does not have to be the GND of the ESP32 board.
+All these can be connected without resistors, diodes, etc.

+It should be noted that using 3.3V for the sensor is not ideal as the ADC digital range between "wet" and "dry" becomes quite small (~150 integer value).
+5V is probably better, if available, although I did not try it.

+### Wiring for Water Pump
+The pump will require a higher power output than what a GPIO can provide, so I used a transistor and a GPIO output pin to switch it on/off.

+It is important to include a diode here to protect the transistor.
+Otherwise, you might find that your pump not working after awhile because the transistor is damaged.

 ### Google Firebase
 Having a cloud database for this project has several benefits:
 - Check on your device anytime, anywhere